webxdc/store/Readme.md

 ```
 surreal start --log trace --user root file://bot.db
 ```
-and use some client like `Insomnia` to the sql backend `localhost:8000/sql`.
+and use some client like `Insomnia` to query the sql backend `localhost:8000/sql`.